Latest Aave (AAVE) News Update

 Deep Dive

-Overview: Horizon is Aave's permissioned market for institutional real-world assets (RWA), allowing qualified entities to use tokenized assets like US Treasuries as collateral.
-It currently holds approximately $550 million in net deposits, with a stated goal to surpass $1 billion in 2026 through partnerships with firms like Circle, Ripple, and Franklin Templeton (CryptoPotato).
+Overview: Horizon is Aave's institutional-focused market for real-world assets (RWAs), allowing qualified entities to use tokenized assets like US Treasuries as collateral for borrowing.
+It launched in 2025 with approximately $550 million in net deposits (Cointelegraph).
+The 2026 goal is to surpass $1 billion in deposits by expanding through partnerships with asset managers and firms like Circle, Ripple, Franklin Templeton, and VanEck.
+This initiative aims to bridge DeFi with traditional finance's multi-trillion-dollar asset base.

 Conclusion